 The north wall has no windows but once had a door towards its east end.
 This can be clearly seen from the interior of the church.
 For reasons that are unclear, the lower part of the door has been blocked in a different way from the upper.
 The later raising of the burial ground to the north of the church means that only the top of the door can be seen on the outside.
 According to the RCAHMS, the insertion of this door was carried out in the 18th century restoration, and must later have been blocked.

 The building, as reconstructed in the 18th century, had galleries at the east and west ends to increase its capacity.
 The beam sockets which supported these wooden structures can be seen in both the north and south walls.
 The galleries were reached by internal staircases in the northwest and northeast corners, with the altar and pulpit placed between them against the north wall.
 A similar arrangement, except with addition of a south gallery, exists in the parish church which replaced St Comghan’s and which is still in use today.
 One of these galleries was reserved for the laird so it may have been that one of St Comghan’s galleries was for similar use.

 WEST GABLE END:

-The lower half of the west gable wall has, according to the RCAHMS, “a good deal of mediaeval masonry”.
+The lower half of the west gable wall has, according to the RCAHMS, “a good deal of medieval masonry”.
 In it there is a lintelled window which is “deeply splayed” – narrow on the exterior and wide on the interior.
-While this is blocked, it is suggested that this was not an original mediaeval window but a later replacement of an original window.
+While this is blocked, it is suggested that this was not an original medieval window but a later replacement of an original window.
 As with the north wall door, the RCAHMS suggests that the blocking was done some time after the 18th century.